rjsf-team/react-jsonschema-form/README.md

 > Note that storing large dataURIs into form state might slow rendering.

+##### File widget input ref

+The included `FileWidget` exposes a reference to the `<input type="file" />` element node as an `inputRef` component property.

+This allows you to programmatically trigger the browser's file selector which can be used in a custom file widget.

 ### Object fields ordering

 The `uiSchema` object spec also allows you to define in which order a given object field properties should be rendered using the `ui:order` property: